LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 .. c:function:: int SUNHeuristicsETestFail(SUNHeuristics H, realtype hcur, realtype hnew, int nef, realtype* hconstr)

    Function to apply constraints following a step with unacceptable temporal error.
-The return value is an integer flag denoting success/failure of the routine (see :numref:`SUNHeuristics.Description.errorCodes`).

-   Arguments:
+   :param H:  the heuristics object.

-   * *H* -- the heuristics object.
+   :param hcur:  the step size that led to the error test failure.
-   * *hcur* -- the step size that led to the error test failure.
+   :param hnew:  the requested step size for the upcoming step attempt (e.g., from a :c:type:`SUNControl` object).
-   * *hnew* -- the requested step size for the upcoming step attempt (e.g., from a :c:type:`SUNControl` object).
+   :param nef:  the integrator-provided counter of how many temporal error test failures have occurred on this time step.
-   * *nef* -- the integrator-provided counter of how many temporal error test failures have occurred on this time step.
+   :param hconstr: (output)  pointer to the constrained step size.
-   * *hconstr* (output) -- pointer to the constrained step size.
+   :return: error code indicating success failure  (see :numref:`SUNHeuristics.Description.errorCodes`).

    Usage: